AdrianaStoi/german-flip/README.md

 * Fonts were taken from [Google Fonts](https://fonts.google.com/?query=josefin)
 * Grid creation values for creating the game board were taken from [CSS-tricks site](https://css-tricks.com/almanac/properties/g/grid-auto-columns/) specifically code for the use of "repeat()" function with values 4 and "auto" for grid-templates-columns and grid-templates-row.
 * I created the flip card function and implemented card matching and unmatching by following the tutorial of [Marina Ferreira here](https://marina-ferreira.github.io/tutorials/js/memory-game/).
 The tutorial served as a foundation and I adapted and customized it accordingly.
-* For the time start function I used as source and inspiration [Moira Hartigan - Alien Memory Game](https://moirahartigan.github.io/Portfolio-2---Alien-Memory-Game/) which was changed and customized.
+* For the start timer function I used as source and inspiration [Moira Hartigan - Alien Memory Game](https://moirahartigan.github.io/Portfolio-2---Alien-Memory-Game/) which was changed and customized.

 ## Media